Joseph Smith and the Mormon Church (1830)

 Linguists conjectured that Mormon might be related to the Greek word for "hobgoblin," but Smith said he made it up from more plus the (nonexistent) Egyptian word mon meaning "good."
 Soon after their translation, the plates were somehow spirited away by the same angel, leaving only drawings and witnesses to testify to their former existence.
 Egyptologists called the writing closer to gibberish than to Egyptian.

-The story itself, of a lost Hebrew tribe coming to America and comprising the ancestors of the Indian tribes of his day, does not agree with anything in pre-Columbian American history.
-That the people depicted in the “Book of Mormon” were devout Jews is also doubtful, as they seem to have no knowledge of Mosaic law.
-Indeed, the book seems to have been cribbed from an earlier book, published near Smith’s home, called View of the Hebrews, by Ethan Smith (no relation).
+The Mormon story itself, of a lost Hebrew tribe coming to America and comprising the ancestors of the Indian tribes of his day, does not agree with anything in pre-Columbian American history.
+That the people depicted in the "Book of Mormon" were devout Jews is also doubtful, as they seemed to have no knowledge of Mosaic law.
+Indeed, the book seems to have been cribbed from an earlier book, published near Smith's home, called View of the Hebrews, by Ethan Smith (no relation).

 Mostly in flight from prosecution, the Mormon Church moved from New York, to Ohio, to Missouri, to Illinois (where Smith set up a virtual theocracy in Nauvoo), and finally (under a more able leader, and another son of Vermont, Brigham Young) to Salt Lake City, Nevada.
-The Church had many confrontations with US law over its actions, but also with its doctrines, particularly over polygamy, which was equivocally barred by the Book of Mormon, but established by Smith’s own revelation on 12 July 1843.
+The Church had many confrontations with U.S. law over its actions, but also with its doctrines, particularly over polygamy, which was equivocally barred by the Book of Mormon, but established by Smith's own revelation on 12 July 1843.
 In a miraculous occurrence, the revelation was rescinded on 6 October 1890, although some church members still practice polygamy.
 Church discrimination against black people ended only in 1978.
 Retroactive missionary work — the practice of posthumously baptizing non-Mormons (especially Jews) — is still controversial.

-Joseph Smith didn’t live to see Salt Lake City.
+Joseph Smith didn't live to see Salt Lake City.
 For attempting to silence a critical newspaper by having his followers destroy it, Smith was arrested with several other church members and charged with inciting a riot.
 The charge was increased to treason against Illinois once he was safely in custody.
-On 27 June 1844, Smith attempted to escape through his jailhouse window, but was shot multiple times by an armed mob, and fell, exclaiming, “Oh Lord my God!”
+On 27 June 1844, he attempted to escape through his jailhouse window, but was shot multiple times by an armed mob, and fell, exclaiming, “Oh Lord my God!”
 Smith died shortly after hitting the ground, but was shot several times more before the mob dispersed.
 He was only 38.
-Unlike most religious founders, Joseph Smith left traceable blood descendants.
+But unlike most religious founders, Joseph Smith left traceable blood descendants.

 Originally published April 2003 by Ronald Bruce Meyer.